 The company’s first ships were the wooden paddle steamers, The Devonshire, Shannon, and the City of Limerick (all 500 tons), and by December 29th, they were advertising weekly services between Dublin and London, calling at Plymouth.
 The company soon chartered three more vessels, the Nottingham, Mermaid and Royal William.
 The Duke of Cornwall joined the other vessels in 1842, sailing from the North Wall, Dublin to London altering with the City of Dublin SP’s vessels on Wednesday’s and Saturdays, calling at Falmouth and Plymouth.
 The Duke of Cornwall was the last wooden paddle steamer built for the company.

-The directors of the B&I were one of the first company’s to invest in propeller driven ships when they announced in 1845 that the company was investing in two auxiliary power steam vessels, the Rose and the Shamrock, which were employed on their Dublin London route.
-In 1850, the Folye was added to the fleet and in 1852 and 1853 the Lady Eglinton and Nile were added respectively.
+The directors of the B&I was one of the first company’s to invest in propeller-driven ships when they announced in 1845 that the company was investing in two auxiliary power steam vessels, the Rose and the Shamrock, which were employed on their Dublin London route.
+In 1850, the Foyle was added to the fleet and in 1852 and 1853 the Lady Eglinton and the Nile were added respectively.
 After a very short service, the Lady Eglinton and Folye were chartered for the Crimean war.
 The Nile suffered a tragic end when after leaving Liverpool on November 28th, 1854 in a very strong gale, she was wrecked, probably on the Godrevly Rocks, between St Ives and Porthreath.

 In 1870 the B&I bought the Waterford Steam Ship Company’s London service, giving them a monopoly on the route.
 They also acquired the Avocado (824 tons) and Cymba (654 tons) from the Waterford company.

 With the company’s prestige secured, the company began to announce new builds every few years, including the Lady Hudson-Kikahan (1,368 tons), in 1891.
 The Lady Wolseley (1,462 tons) launched in 1894, the Lady Roberts (1,462 tons) in 1897 and the Lady Gwendolen (2,163 tons) in 1911.
-These ships were considered among the best in the UK in the years before World War I with 100 saloon, 50 second class, and steerage cabins as well as state rooms, smoking rooms, and bathrooms, and a service speed of 13 knots.
+These ships were considered among the best in the UK in the years before World War I with 100 saloons, 50-second class, and steerage cabins as well as staterooms, smoking rooms, and bathrooms, and a service speed of 13 knots.

-During the First World War, the company had two ships built for its Dublin-London route, the Lady Wimborne (1,542 tons), built in Scotland, and the Lady Cloe (1,581 tons) built in Middlesbough, both with a capacity for 70 passengers, and travelled via Falmouth and Southampton.
+During the First World War, the company had two ships built for its Dublin-London route, the Lady Wimborne (1,542 tons), built-in Scotland, and the Lady Cloe (1,581 tons) built-in Middlesbrough, both with a capacity for 70 passengers and travelled via Falmouth and Southampton.

 On October 28th, 1926 the B&I took control of the Dundalk & Newry S.P Co Ltd.

-In 1929 the Lady Munster (1,871 tons ex-Graphic) took over Dublin-Liverpool services and was joined by the Lady Connaught (1,869 tons, ex-Heroic) and was followed by the Lady Lenister (2,254 tons, ex-Patrotic), the company also took delivery of the cattle boat, Lady Meath (1,598 tons).
+In 1929 the Lady Munster (1,871 tons ex-Graphic) took over Dublin-Liverpool services and was joined by the Lady Connaught (1,869 tons, ex-Heroic) and was followed by the Lady Leinster (2,254 tons, ex-Patriotic), the company also took delivery of the cattle boat, Lady Meath (1,598 tons).

 On November 4th, Mrs Lemass named the B&I’s newest addition, the Meath (1,550 tons) built to carry cattle and sheep from Dublin to Liverpool and Manchester.
 In 1960 they acquired the Wicklow (600 tons) for carrying general cargo.

-The 1950s and ’60s were frustrating years for the B&I, with great changes tacking place in transport and the emphasis on time-saving, newer, larger and faster craft.
-Roll on, roll off ferries were being introduced, a
+The 1950s and ’60s were frustrating years for the B&I, with great changes taking place in transport and the emphasis on time-saving, newer, larger and faster craft.
+Roll on, roll-off ferries were being introduced, a

 The company then started operating from Rosslare to Pembroke with a series of charted vessels, including the Viking III, and Stena Nordica.
 They switched the Connacht to Dublin-Liverpool and the Leinster to Cork with three sailings a week.